dmg85/terminal-commands/README.md

    >  ![Screen Shot 2023-05-22 at 6 00 33 PM](https://github.com/dmg85/terminal-commands/assets/69224630/f032012d-162d-4274-bda7-acc859b3c8bc)

 ## Create a symlink
-   A symlink can be understood as a file that points to another file or folder, without the need to duplicate files in the case of folders.
+   A symlink can be understood as a file that points to another file or folder, without the need to duplicate files.
    - In this case, we have a profiles folder located in the Documents folder containing some files inside

    > ![Screen Shot 2023-12-07 at 9 39 40 AM](https://github.com/dmg85/terminal-commands/assets/69224630/9bbf8340-8a13-4770-957f-e373787c4ffd)